U.S., Canada make late-night push for NAFTA; no deal yet

 But any concession to Washington by Ottawa is likely to upset Canadian dairy farmers, who wield outsized influence in politics, with concentrations in the provinces of Ontario and Quebec.

-"Ultimately, we've got huge issues that are still to be resolved," said Jerry Dias, head of Canada's influential Unifor labor union.
+"Ultimately, we've got huge issues that are still to be resolved," said Jerry Dias, head of Canada's influential Unifor labour union.
 "Either we're going to be trading partners or we're going to fight."

-(Reporting by Julie Gordon and Sharay Angulo; Writing by Denny Thomas and David Lawder; Editing by Lisa Shumaker and Clarence FErnandez)
+(Reporting by Julie Gordon and Sharay Angulo; Additional reporting by Jack Kim in SINGAPORE; Writing by Denny Thomas and David Lawder; Editing by Lisa Shumaker and Clarence Fernandez)

 By Julie Gordon and Sharay Angulo